LucaPrete/KHopMetric/README.md

 It has been tested with Mininet, which can be found here:
  [Mininet project on GitHub](https://github.com/mininet/mininet).

-The module has been developed using the Yen-KShortestPath alghoritm, which can be found here:
+The module has been developed using the Yen-KShortestPath algorithm, which can be found here:
  [Yen-k-shortest-path project on Google code](http://code.google.com/p/k-shortest-paths/).